Notes on the Geography of The United Kingdom: Glasgow Core

-Part of the financial planning behind the bridge was to make it easy for people at Carlton Place (you're looking at it) to come over to the city.
-This was prestige housing, Glasgow's first with a palace facade.
+Part of the financial planning behind the bridge was to make it easy for people at Carlton Place (you're looking at it) to cross the river and get to the city center.
+This was prestige housing, Glasgow's first experiment with a palace facade.
 The development consisted of two adjacent buildings.
 This is the western or upstream one, finished about 1818, about 15 years after the one you can't see here.
 Gomme calls it "quite severe."
-Try "grim," though I'd revise that opinion if it was possible to bowl down the central hall.
+I'd call it "grim," though I'd revise that opinion if I could bowl down the central hall.
 The building was renovated about 1990.

 Old bollards survive along the Glasgow side, but no big ship has tied up since 2009, when ocean-going ships were permanently blocked by the double fin-shaped pedestrian bridge seen here.
-It's the Broomielaw-Tradeston Bridge, completed in 2009 about 500 meters downstream from the old suspension bridge.
+It's the Broomielaw-Tradeston Bridge, about 500 meters downstream from the Portland Street Bridge.
 The design is largely Danish, although I'm not sure if this should make Danish breasts swell with pride.
 A bicyclist crossing the bridge traces a slight S-curve, whence the nickname "Squiggly Bridge."

-Facing the river here and between the two pedestrian bridges is this Custom House from 1840, designed in those days of men-of-many-parts by John Taylor, a customs official.
-For an amateur, I think he deserves more credit that the critics give him.
-Don't you think Williamson is a bit harsh in describing the building as having an "unassuming Greek Revival facade of uncomfortable proportions in well-cut yellow sandstone ashlar"?
-I see her point, but still.
+Facing the river between the two pedestrian bridges is this Custom House from 1840, designed in the days of men-of-many-parts by John Taylor, a customs official.
+I think he deserves more credit that the critics give him.
+Williams, for example, describes the building as having an "unassuming Greek Revival facade of uncomfortable proportions in well-cut yellow sandstone ashlar."
 (The lower wings are later additions.)

-It's more than a different century; it's a different universe.
-The Authority was privatized in 1992 and the organization, now part of Peel Ports, was renamed Clydeport.
+The Authority was privatized in 1992, and the organization, now part of Peel Ports, was renamed Clydeport.
 (You know the disease, where Mr. Deep Pockets loves to create a name by mashing words together.)